 No herbs here.
 Tiny bit of nutmeg, salt, pepper.
 Period.

 The other thing that also seems to inspire a lot of debate is the pasta shape.
-Having had "the famous bolognese" of whatever restaurant at like 5 different restaurants this year, here are my pros and cons to shapes for your consideration.
+Having had "the famous bolognese" of whatever restaurant at like five different locations this year, here are my pasta shape pros and cons for your consideration.

 Tagliatelle.
-Pro: lighter and more manueverable than any other shape.
+Pro: lighter and more maneuverable than any other shape.
 Actually traditional in the Bologna region.
-Con: sucks unless you make it fresh and I usually don't.
+Con: sucks unless you make it fresh and I don't.

 Pappardelle.
-Pro: really satisfying to cut into, like meaty and thick and chunky.
-Con: pasta to sauce ratio is easy to screw up.
+Pro: really satisfying to cut into, meaty and thick and chunky.
+Con: pasta-to-sauce ratio is easy to screw up.

 Rigatoni: Pro: comes pre-built with a perfect hiding space for meat bits.
 Ridged for your pleasure.
 Sturdy and also fun to chew.
-Con: it takes up more space, so you can eat less of it before you are forced to consider whether you hate yourself.
+Con: it takes up more space, so you can eat less of it before self-loathing settles in.

 Spaghetti: it's a lie told to you by Olive Garden and on the back of Ragu jars.
 Don't do it.

 If you're going to start anywhere with self-improvement, start with bolognese.
 Do it next Sunday.
 Think of the Instagram story you'll get to post.
 Imagine the chef-y anecdotes you'll get to tell on your next Tinder date.
 Consider that your mom will be proud, Italian or not.
 And then freeze whatever's left because come February, it will be the best not-takeout you've ever had the privilege to defrost on the world's worst Monday night.

 Effortful time: 30 minutes